I decided to make this article to help anyone that wants to start walking on the “Open World on Unreal Engine 4” path.

 Die Young production started with an interesting idea from an artistic point of view.
-It was a crazy challenge for us: we had to develop an open world set in a mediterranean island using an engine that was really lacking about advanced open world optimization techniques, and we were just 6, and only 4 with previous experience in game development.
+It was a crazy challenge for us: we had to develop an open world set in a mediterranean island, using UE4 (4.01 wasn’t ready for open world development), and we were just 6, and only 4 had previous experiences in game development.

-The first six months have been really hard, the engine got a lot of updates in that period but still wasn’t enough powerful to run our game.
+The first six months were pretty though, the engine got a lot of updates in that period but still wasn’t enough powerful to run our game.

-So we decided to spend the first year studying the engine and working on a prototype, that we presented later at Gamescon in 2015.
+We decided to spend the first year studying the engine and working on a prototype, which we presented at Gamescon in 2015.

 What’s the problem dude?
 It’s Unreal Engine 4!

-Many rendering optimizations update came during 2015, together with them Epic Games released Kite Demo which ran 30 FPS on my GTX 970: half of our goal (60fps on a GTX 970).
+Many rendering optimizations updates came during 2015, together with them Epic Games released Kite Demo, which ran 30 FPS on a GTX 970: that performance was half of our goal (60fps on a GTX 970).

-We continued the development of the prototype: we had a landscape with some foliage on it, and the only reason it could go 50-60 fps on a GTX 970 was that Tommaso Magherini, our Level Designer, smartly built a level made of “corridors” which occluded almost everything of the rest of the map, but the production didn’t wanted this: the goal was a game environment made of large views and fields full of vegetation.
+We continued the development of the prototype: the only reason why we got it running at 50-60 fps on a GTX 970 was that Tommaso Magherini, our Level Designer, smartly built a level made of “corridors” which helped occluding almost everything of the rest of the map, but the production didn’t want this: the goal was a game environment made of long sights and fields full of vegetation.

-After months of prototyping, studying, updates and optimizations we started building the game environment (January 2016).
+After months of prototyping, studying, updates and optimizations we finally started building the game environment (January 2016).

 Defining the costs and the workflow pipeline

-With the few data I had on game design (which wasn’t finished and it would have been modified a lot of times during the production), and the rendering times which used to change from UE version by version, I estimated a data budget for art production that could match production requests and our possibilities.
+With the few data I had on game design (which wasn’t finished and it would have been modified a lot of times during the production), I estimated a data budget for art production that could match production requests and our possibilities.

-Since we were three artist working on a such big project (a number reduced to two later, plus a Character Artist.)
-I choosed with no doubts to use Substance for our texturing pipeline.
+Since we were three artists working on a such big project (a number reduced to two later, plus a Character Artist) I choosed with no doubts to use Substance for our texturing pipeline.
 I setup a library to share materials and textures I made with Designer with my other team mates, so they could fetch base materials and use them on Painter quickly.

-After defining content rules for artists in Unreal Engine, I also created a library of generic tiling textures in Unreal Engine 4 to fastly texture a no-hero prop using the materials I setup later.
+After defining content rules for artists in Unreal Engine, I’ve also created a library of generic tiling textures in Unreal Engine 4, to fastly texture a no-hero prop using the materials I did setup later.

-The generic master material I setup had some common but useful functions for artists in addition to simply use Painter exported textures in a basic material.
+The generic master material I setup had some really common but useful functions for artists to add features to Painter exported textures.